Q. What is Wi-Fi 6?

 A. Yes, aside from the 9105 access points, the Catalyst APs are designed to support the mounting brackets, AIR-AP-BRACKET-1 or AIR-AP-BRACKET-2, used for all Aironet access points, thus reducing installation costs.

-For the Catalyst 9105 Access Points, the AIR-BRACKET-8 bracket will be used for the Catalyst 9105 AP.
+A. For the Catalyst 9105 Access Points, the AIRBRACKET-8 bracket will be used for the Catalyst 9105 AP.
 For the Catalyst 9105w Access Point, the AIR-BRACKET-W4 will be used.

 Q. Will any Catalyst 9100 access points support Intelligent Capture?

 A. Yes.
 All Cisco Catalyst 9100 Access Point support the Intelligent Capture feature.
-This functionality probes your network and provides Cisco DNA Center with the deep data analysis to proactively fight rogue attacks or breaches.
+This functionality probes your network and provides Cisco DNA Center with deep data analysis.

 Q. Do Cisco Catalyst 9100 Access Points support Bluetooth?